atWork Australia

 While having access to sufficient financial resources (for example financial support for interview clothes or work shoes, or for transport to get to interviews) was one of the top needs for job seeker wellbeing, it was also one of the lowest scoring outcomes across all job seeker groups.
 This indicates that this need is not currently being met and should therefore be considered a priority area for employment services providers to direct resources towards, in order to have a meaningful impact on job seeker wellbeing, and to move people looking for work towards sustainable employment.

-As a leading provider of employment services in Australia, atWork Australia understands that beyond vocational skills and expertise, a person requires the social, mental and physical capability to engage with and maintain employment, and all the positive outcomes that come with it.
+As a leading provider of employment services in Australia, atWork Australia understands that beyond skills and expertise, a person requires the social, mental and physical capability to engage with and maintain employment, and all the positive outcomes that come with it.

 atWork Australia’s holistic approach to employment begins by understanding a person’s goals and aspirations before working to build their capability and match them with the right opportunities.
 Our programs such as Positivum™, developed in partnership with Monash University, offer online one-on-one health and wellbeing coaching to understand the health and wellness of people looking for work, and to remove barriers towards work and get them job-ready.